Cambodia Backpacking Itinerary

 - deodorant!

 - camera with spare batteries or film if you're using the old school camera.
-For me no need to bring a flash the lighting in and out of the temples are perfect.
+For me no need to bring a flash the lighting in and out of the temples is perfect.
 Besides I don't have that kind of gadget so what do I know right?!
 I use a flashlight from my camera for a more natural effect.

 - tuk-tuk ride